How to create a web service for Microsoft Graph (Microsoft Teams)

 For more information, please read this article: Web Connections and FME

-The purpose of the Microsoft Teams web service and web connection is to allow users to authenticate with the Microsoft Graph API in order to interact with Microsoft Teams from FME, using the MicrosoftTeamsConnector transformer.
+This example will create a Microsoft Teams web service.
+The purpose of the Microsoft Teams web service and web connection is to allow users to authenticate with the Microsoft Graph API and interact with Microsoft Teams from FME using the MicrosoftTeamsConnector transformer.

 Prerequisites

-Creating a web service requires a level of understanding, so it is recommended to review the Microsoft documentation prior to setting up a Microsoft Graph web service: Authentication and authorization basics for Microsoft Graph.
+Creating a web service requires some understanding, so it is recommended that you review the Microsoft documentation: Authentication and authorization basics for Microsoft Graph prior to setting up a Microsoft Graph web service.
+Many of the steps in this tutorial will refer to Microsoft documentation.

-Please note that setting up web services, web connections and custom ‘connector’ transformers relies heavily on external (to FME) documentation and services.
+Please note that setting up web services, web connections, and custom ‘connector’ transformers relies heavily on external (to FME) documentation and services.
 Any content linked or screenshots are subject to change.

 Step-by-Step Instructions

-1. Identify which API you need to use and how it authenticates
+1. Identify Which API you Need to Use and How it Authenticates

 The MicrosoftTeamsConnector transformer makes several API calls, so it is useful to have the API reference documentation available when creating the web service.